bozhang22/LUC/junit-testing/README.md

 ## JUnit testing

-An example of JUnit testing using temperature convertion from celcius to fahrenheit
+An example of JUnit testing using temperature convertion from celsius to fahrenheit